Ahmed Yasin (footballer): Loan to Muaither

 Ahmed joined Qatari club Muaither on a 4-month loan following the end of the Swedish league.
 Ahmed expressed his wish to maintain his fitness and to move to an area with a warmer weather.
 Ahmed made his debut on 4 January against Lekhwiya.
 He scored his first and second goal for his club on 10 February as he helped Muaither come back from 2-0 down to draw 2–2 against Al-Khor.
 Ahmed Yasin scored four goals and provided a further 6 assists in 13 QSL games for the club, but it was not enough as Muaither finished second to last with 20 points and were relegated from the Qatar Stars League.
-Yasin confirmed on 24 April 2017, that his time at Qatar was done 5 weeks before his contract expired and he turned back to AIK. he was forced to wait until the registration window in 15 July.
+Yasin confirmed on 24 April 2017, that his time at Qatar was done 5 weeks before his contract expired and he turned back to AIK.
+He was forced to wait until the registration window on 15 July.